 Major activities in Genting Highlands include Awana Skyway Cable Car, Strawberry and Lavender Gardens (Ghotong Jaya), Casinos, Food Courts, Shopping Malls and Indoor Theme Parks.
 The outdoor Theme Park at First World Hotel is under construction and will be opened in late 2019.

 How much is the Genting Highlands Theme Park Ticket?

 The outdoor theme park is set to open in October 2021.
 The indoor theme Park, Skytropolis provide a wide range of rides for children from all age groups.
-A whole day pass for unlimited rides is worth RM 90.
-Individual tickets can be purchased starting from RM11 per one-time experience of the ride.
+A whole day passes for

 To enjoy all these activities it is recommended to book the resort/hotel for at least two nights.
 Enjoy mid-week low rates with Agoda for First World Hotel, which has the highest number of rooms in the world.